The Marked · Chapter 14

 Ren stood at the end of the walkway and felt the prayer-thin zone before he felt the concrete under his boots.

 St. Augustine's was a century of accumulated practice soaked into stone.
-This house was forty years of one woman's practice soaked into wood and brick and the specific foundation that carried the weight of a building that had been prayed in every morning and every evening for longer than Ren had been alive.
-The quality was different from the church: deeper, narrower, more personal.
-St. Augustine's prayer-thin zone was the spiritual equivalent of a public park — open, broad, maintained by many hands.
-Grace's house was the spiritual equivalent of a private garden — tended by one person, shaped by one person's specific relationship with the thing the tending was directed toward.
+This house was forty years of one woman's practice soaked into wood and brick.
+The quality was different from the church: narrower, denser, personal.
+St. Augustine's was a public park.
+Grace's house was a private garden.

 The door opened before he knocked.